pokt-network/docs/content/node/trustlessStaking.md

 weight: 30
 aliases:
   - /home/node/trustlessStaking
-description: Trustless Third Party Staking utilizes the protocol's non-custodial staking feature to stake pokt without handing over custody of tokens to the Node Operator at any stage.
+description: Trustless Third Party Staking utilizes the protocol's non-custodial staking feature to stake POKT without handing over custody of tokens to the Node Operator at any stage.
 ---

-Trustless Third Party Staking utilizes the protocol's non-custodial staking feature to stake pokt without handing over custody of tokens to the Node Operator at any stage.
+Trustless Third Party Staking utilizes the protocol's non-custodial staking feature to stake POKT without handing over custody of tokens to the Node Operator at any stage.
 With this method, Node Operators have no ability to steal either the stake or the rewards.
 Clients can also unstake without any intervention of the node operator and get their funds back.

 **Before proceeding, consult with your preferred Node Operator to verify if they support this method of staking.**

 This document demonstrates how to stake a node with 15k tokens and later upstake it to 60k.
 Initially staking with 15k minimizes potential losses resulting from mistakes (e.g., typing incorrect output addresses or public keys).

-Non-Custodial Staking method requires the following addresses/wallets
+The Non-Custodial Staking method requires the following addresses/wallets

 **Output Address**
 This is a wallet address that holds your funds and where staking rewards will be sent.